Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Methodology

 where

-After multiple gradient descent updates by $K$ sequentially-connected layers, the output of the $K$-th layer is optimized by both regurlarizers, and then is added to the output of LSaGS.
-Then we use the summation results serving as predicted mask and the ground truth to calculate the cross entropy loss to optimize LSaGS and $\alpha^{(k)}$, $\gamma^{(k)}$, $\eta^{(k)}, \text{where}\ k \in \{1, 2, \cdots K\}$ by back propagation.
-In conclusion, URs is outlined in Algo. \ref{Algo:DUN}.
+After multiple gradient descent updates by $K$ sequentially-connected layers, the output of the $K$-th layer is optimized by both regurlarizers.

+For the second stage, the optimized output of the $K$-th unfolded layer is added to the output of LSaGS model.
+Then we use the summation results serving as predicted masks and the ground truth to calculate the cross entropy loss $L_{CE}$ to optimize LSaGS and \{$\alpha^{(k)}$, $\beta^{(k)}$, $\eta^{(k)}\}, \text{where}\ k \in \{1, 2, \cdots K\}$ by back propagation.
+Notably, this stage follows the traditional model optimization.